 Applying for a Coca-Cola Scholarship takes some time, but the effort can be well worth it.

-There are a few things that you can do to help you prepare to apply for the Coca-Cola Scholars Program Four-Year Award for high school seniors.
+Our application is currently closed, but there are a few things that you can do to help you prepare to apply for the Coca-Cola Scholars Program Four-Year Award for high school seniors in 2016.
 The hints below were provided by our staff and are based on questions that we receive during the process.

 Information to gather